nallaperumaletl/My_second_brain/08 - Ubuntu/sripts/for cleaning the ubuntu.md

 Linux 6.5.0-35-generic x86_64

 ```
-### To list down the all kernel images in our ubuntu system:
+### To list down the all kernal images in our ubuntu system:

 ```bash
 dpkg --list | egrep -i 'linux-image*|linux-header*'